conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 **repodata_threads**

-* Default number of threads: 1
+* Default number of threads: None
 * Threads used when downloading, parsing, and creating repodata structures from repodata.json files.
 Multiple downloads from different channels may occur simultaneously.
 This speeds up the